you are being redirected

 poland

-Members of a contractual advisory board are typically only liable if the advisory board is requalified as a supervisory board or based on an agreement with the company.
-The members of an advisory board may be compensated either based on an agreement with the company (employment contract, civil law contract) or as a member of the supervisory board.
+Members of a contractual advisory board are generally only liable if the advisory board is reclassified as a supervisory board or if there is a specific agreement with the company.

 romania